3rd Offense OUI Massachusetts

 If you are charged with a third offense OUI, one of the first things that Attorneys James G. DeGiacomo and Sergey Mikhlin will ask you about is your prior convictions.
 Because Massachusetts has a life time look back for OUIs, it is important to do everything possible to attack those prior convictions in order to avoid jail time and a lengthy loss of license.

 Chemical Test Refusals

 If you refused the breathalyzer during your third offense OUI arrest, then the Massachusetts Registry of Motor Vehicles will suspend your license for eight years.
 This eight years will be stacked on top of the five-year suspension if you are convicted.
 Because of this, you need an experienced OUI attorney to review your case and defend your rights in court and at the RMV.

-Because of the mandatory jail time and extremely long license suspension that occurs with a third offense OUI, you need to call Attorney James G. DeGiacomo today if you have been charged or arrested for a free case evaluation at (617) 941-3666.
-He is available twenty-four hours a day, seven days a week, three hundred and sixty-five days a year
+Because of the mandatory jail time and extremely long license suspension that occurs with a third offense OUI, you need to call DeGiacomo & Mikhlin, P.C. today if you have been charged or arrested for a free case evaluation at (617) 941-3666.
+They are available twenty-four hours a day, seven days a week, three hundred and sixty-five days a year

 Available to Clients 24/7

 Former Prosecutors & Knows How That Side Thinks

 Represented Clients in MA District, Superior, & Appellate Courts